 Top 20 attractions in Sri Lanka - ranking lists with tips for travellers

-Besides our list of Top 20 attractions in the entire island of Sri Lanka, we also present Top 20 destinations for day-trips in each specific holiday region
+Besides our list of Top 20 attractions of the entire island of Sri Lanka, we also present Top 20 destinations for day-trips in each specific holiday region

 Lanka's Top 20 places of interest